Now that Australia has been selected for the third time in history to host the Olympic Games, important planning issues are underway.

 Preparation for an Olympic event takes years and the efforts of thousands of people to get right.
-Of course, there is always the big question of what the Olympic mascot should be for that year and Brisbanites have some thoughts on that.
+Of course, there is always the big question of what the Olympic mascot should be for that year and Queenslanders have some thoughts on that.

 Enter the humble bin chicken.

 Queensland Tourism minister Sterling Hinchcliffe has told the ABC that he’s “got a quiet soft touch for the idea that the ibis might play a role”.

 “And I know there’s plenty of Queenslanders who think that might be appropriate as well,” he said.

 While Australia is home to many iconic national animals, none strikes a chord in the hearts of Aussies like the bin chicken AKA the Australian white ibis.
 In fact, calls to make the bin chicken the mascot for the games have been made since the Olympic selection for 2032 was first announced.

 Not everyone is convinced, however, with Queensland Tourism Industry Council Deputy Chair Cameron Costello saying he believes the koala should be the mascot, given the famous native was declared endangered in February.